lhm-limux/reprepro-bundle-tools/docs/ConfigurationReference.md

 the credentials will not be asked any more.

 The key ***CredentialHint*** is optional and can be used for custom or translated messages shown in the authentication dialog.
+In that message it is also possible to refer to the variable `{TracUrl}` containing the content of the above's definition.

 ### `.bundle-compose.git-repos.conf`